Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Abstract

 \section{Abstract}

-We study inference on a low dimensional functional $\beta$ in the presence of possibly infinite dimensional nuisance parameters.
-Classical inferential methods are typically based on the Wald interval, whose large sample validity rests on the asymptotic negligibility of the nuisance error; for example, estimators based on the influence curve of the parameter (Double/Debiased Machine Learning DML estimators) are asymptotically Gaussian when the nuisance estimators converge at rates faster than $n^{-1/4}$.
-Although, under suitable conditions, such negligibility can hold even in nonparametric classes, it can be restrictive.
-To relax this requirement, we propose Perturbed Double Machine Learning (Perturbed DML) to ensure valid inference even when nuisance estimators converge at rates slower than $n^{-1/4}$.
-Our proposal is to 1) inject randomness into the nuisance estimation step to generate a collection of perturbed nuisance models, each yielding an estimate of $\beta$ and a corresponding Wald interval, and 2) filter out perturbations whose deviations from the original DML estimate exceed a threshold.
-For Lasso nuisance learners, we show that, with high probability, at least one perturbation produces nuisance estimates sufficiently close to the truth, so that the associated estimator of $\beta$ is close to an oracle estimator with knowledge of the true nuisances.
-Taking the union of the retained intervals delivers valid coverage even when the DML estimator converges more slowly than $n^{-1/2}$.
-The framework extends to general machine learning nuisance learners, and simulations show that Perturbed DML can have coverage when state of the art methods fail.
+We study inference on a low-dimensional functional $\beta$ in the presence of infinite-dimensional nuisance parameters.
+Classical inferential methods are typically based on Wald intervals, whose large-sample validity rests on asymptotic negligibility of nuisance error; for example, influence-curve based estimators (Double/Debiased Machine Learning, DML) are asymptotically Gaussian when nuisance estimators converge faster than $n^{-1/4}$.
+Although such negligibility can hold even in nonparametric classes, it can be restrictive.
+To relax this requirement, we propose Perturbed Double Machine Learning, which ensures valid inference even when nuisance estimators converge slower than $n^{-1/4}$.
+Our proposal is to (i) inject randomness into the nuisance estimation step to generate perturbed nuisance models, each yielding an estimate of $\beta$ and a Wald interval, and (ii) filter out perturbations whose deviations from the original DML estimate exceed a threshold.
+For Lasso nuisance learners, we show that, with high probability, at least one perturbation yields nuisance estimates sufficiently close to the truth, so the associated estimator of $\beta$ is close to an oracle with known nuisances.
+The union of retained intervals delivers valid coverage even when the DML estimator converges slower than $n^{-1/2}$.
+The framework extends to general machine-learning nuisance learners, and simulations show coverage when state-of-the-art methods fail.